-Moyamoya disease is a rare, progressive cerebrovascular disorder.
-The name “moyamoya” means “puff of smoke” in Japanese and describes the look of the tangle of tiny vessels formed to compensate for the blockage.
+Moyamoya disease is a rare, progressive cerebrovascular disorder where typically the internal carotid artery becomes smaller and blocked over time.
+The name “moyamoya” describes in Japanese the look of the abnormal tiny vessels formed to compensate for the blockage.

 It was first described in Japan in the 1960s and has since been found in individuals in the United States, Europe, Australia and Africa.
-The disease primarily affects children, but it can also occur in adults.
+The disease affects children and can also occur in adults.

 In children, the first symptom of moyamoya disease is often stroke, or recurrent transient ischemic attacks (TIA, commonly referred to as “mini-strokes”), frequently accompanied by muscular weakness or paralysis affecting one side of the body, or seizures.